 Stress fractures are breaks in bones caused by repeated force on a bone and can range from very mild to quite severe (1).
 Stress fractures are difficult to self-diagnose because the symptoms (pain and swelling) are similar to other types of injuries.
 The following article will describe the features and causes of stress fractures in the lower leg and will discuss common treatments, therapies, and recovery.

-Bone insufficiency: Medical conditions such as osteoporosis and certain medications, such as heparin and warfarin, can lower bone density, making your bones more susceptible to becoming overloaded by even minor stresses, resulting in a stress fracture (3).
+Medical conditions such as osteoporosis and certain medications, like heparin and warfarin, can lower bone density and make your bones more susceptible to becoming overloaded by even minor stresses, resulting in a stress fracture.

-Poor technique: Having good technique while performing physical activities is an important key to avoiding many injuries, including stress fractures.
-Poor technique can be due to lack of training or because of circumstances that cause a differentiation from normal technique.
-For example, blisters or a bunion can lead you to favor one leg over another.
+Having the correct technique while exercising is important to minimize injuries like stress fractures.
+Poor technique can be down to lack of experience or training, or because of another condition like a blister or bunion which affects the way your foot hits the ground or causes you to favor one leg over another.